-When Professor Stearns left the University of Mississippi at the start of the Civil War, he entrusted Harrison with the maintenance of his property.
-In 1865, after it became clear that Stearns would not return to Oxford, he promised to convey at least some of this land to Harrison.
-Two years later, upon Stearns’ suicide, Harrison wrote to Stearns’ widow to ensure the property would be legally transferred to him.
+When Professor Stearns left the University of Mississippi at the start of the Civil War, he entrusted Harrison Stearns with the maintenance of his property.
+In 1865, after it became clear that Professor Stearns would not return to Oxford, he promised to convey at least some of this land to Harrison.
+Two years later, upon Professor Stearns’ suicide, Harrison wrote two letters to Professor Stearns’ widow to ensure the property would be legally transferred to him.

 See Harrison Stearns to Mary Jane Ferris Stearns, 16 November 1867, The Gilder Lehrman Collection, 1860-1945, GLC08945.01; Harrison Stearns to Mary Jane Ferris Stearns, 14 January 1868, The Gilder Lehrman Collection, 1860-1945, GLC08945.02.